ROCm/hipBLASLt/README.md

 Where *op( )* refers to in-place operations, such as transpose and non-transpose, and *alpha* and *beta* are scalars.

-The activation function supports GELU and ReLU. the bias vector matches matrix D rows and broadcasts to all D columns.
+The activation function supports GELU, ReLU, and Swish (SiLU). the bias vector matches matrix D rows and broadcasts to all D columns.

 The following table provides data type support.
 Note that fp8 and bf8 are only supported on the